Home / Physical Risk / Wind and Flood Damage and European Property Risk

 The team work directly with financial institutions and industry stakeholders, including participation in workshops and collaboration with insurers/reinsurers, mortgage providers and risk/catastrophe modellers.

-The Wind/Flood Risk Correlation Explorer demo displays correlations for wind gust vs precipitation or river flow, as well as correlations between the team’s new Flood Severity and Storm Severity indices.
-The demo was developed by CGFI researchers based at the University of Bristol, University of Reading and Institute for Environmental Analytics.
+The Wind/Flood Risk Correlation Explorer demonstrator tool displays correlations for wind gust vs precipitation or river flow, as well as correlations between the team’s new Flood Severity and Storm Severity indices.